FatAussieFatBoy/CommandCleanup/README.md

 This code uses a **MIT License**.
 All terms and conditions of this license can be found in `LICENESE.txt`

 ## Self Hosting
-A self hosting version of the bot can be found by changing the branch to 'selfhosted'
+A self hosting version of the bot can be found by changing the branch to `self-hosted`